The Te-Ne-Ke Designed and patented by Boyd Mason, NE8KE - built by NOARC

 Looking for an affordable, portable CW paddle?
 You've found it!

 The Te-Ne-Ke("teeny key") is an iambic paddle built in West Michigan by members of the North Ottawa Amateur Radio Club.
 The contacts are made from beryllium copper springs and brass pins, attached to a stainless steel head.
-The whole thing may then be mounted to an optional heavy, chrome-plated steel base with rubber feet to keep it in place on your desk.
+The whole thing may then be mounted to an optional heavy steel base with rubber feet to keep it in place on your desk.
 The key connects to your rig or keyer with a standard 3.5mm audio patch cable.